avodonosov/hashver-maven-plugin/README.md

   That's another maven extension for skipping unchanged modules.
 It detects changes comparing the current git branch to a reference branch (e.g. origin/develop).
-- Gradle and Basel build caches.
+- Gradle and Bazel build caches.
 Those newer build tools support build caches out of box.
 The hashver plugin is less granular than them - those tools cache on the level of individual build steps (compile, resource generation, packaging, etc), while we only cache full artifacts.
 On the other hand,